camelo-cruz/workflow/readme.md

 https://github.com/camelo-cruz/workflow.git
 ```

+---

-## Create environment :
+## Create Environment

 :exclamation: Be sure you are in the right folder, finishing with workflow :exclamation:

-Open the terminal or cmd in your computer.
-Look for the following program in your computer and open it:
+Open the terminal or cmd on your computer.
+Look for the following program on your computer and open it:

 ```
 cmd
 ```

-Go to the folder of the github repository.
+Go to the folder of the GitHub repository.
 If you don't know how to do that, go to cmd and run the following command:

 ```
 dir /S /B /AD "C:\Users\%USERNAME%\workflow"
 ```

-this will print a path.
+This will print a path.
 Copy the given path and paste it:

 ```
 cd (path)
 ```

-For making sure of that you are in the correct directory, run the following command:
+To ensure that you are in the correct directory, run the following command:

 ```
 cd
 ```

-the ouput shoul be finishing with workflow.
+The output should be finishing with `workflow`.
 Like here:

 ![path](images/workflow_path.png "path")

-> <strong>Note:</strong> Ignore this step if you have already created an environment
+> **Note:** Ignore this step if you have already created an environment

 ```
 python -m venv .venv
 ```

+## If repository was downloaded

+---

-## 1. Activate environment:
+## 1. Activate Environment

 ```
 .venv\Scripts\activate
 ```

+---

-##  install requirements:
+## Install Requirements

 > **Note:** Ignore this step if you have already created an environment